blink1073/oct2py/docs/source/installation.rst

 Library Installation
 --------------------
-You must have GNU Octave 3.6 or newer installed and in your PATH (see instructions below).
+You must have GNU Octave installed and in your PATH (see instructions below).
+The library is only known to work with Octave 4.0+.
 Additionally, you must have the Numpy and Scipy libraries for Python installed.
 The simplest way to get them is to use the Anaconda_ distribution.